 Whatever you end up buying, please don’t just pick the cheapest edge razor off of Amazon.
 Do a little research and spend a few more dollars to get the right shaving experience.

-Our straight razors at Naked Armor are perfect for beginners and pros alike.
+Our straight razors at Naked Armor are the best straight razors for beginners and pros alike.
 They are designed uniquely between a full hollow and half hollow grind, giving them all the benefits of both grinds.
 Therefore, they can cut easily through coarse or thin hair.

 They are also made from high-quality Japanese steel or Japanese stainless steel and expensive wood or stainless steel handles.
 These qualities make them durable and eco-friendly with a low carbon footprint.